hyperledger-archives/grid-rfcs/0000-catalog.md

 `catalog_id` (hash of the catalog_name), an `owner` (org_id
 compatible w/Pike), a `name`, and a repeated field of `PropertyValues`.
 The properties available are defined by the Grid Property Schema Transaction Family and are restricted to the fields and rules of the GS1 Catalog schema (which will be defined at a later time).
-Transactions which are responsible for setting catalog state values must ensure that those properties conform with the requirements of the GS1 Catalog Schema (not yet defined).
+Currently, you can proceed to create a catalog that does not adhere to any schema.
+The GS1 Catalog Schema will be defined in a future RFC.

 ```
 message Catalog {